Aviah/one-click-django-docs/project_ref.md

         |
         |- media_uploads (media directory, for user uploaded resources, e.g. avatars)
         |
-        |- site_config (environment specific settings directory on the python path)
+        |- site_config (environment specific settings directory on the PYTHONPATH)
         |   |
         |   |- settings_production.py (settings.py will try to import this file, make sure it exists in production)
         |   |- settings_tmp.py (settings.py will try to import this file, useful for ad-hoc settings during dev)
         |   |- site_auth.py (credentials for password-protected site via Apache auth, if used)
         |   |- secrets.py (to save passwords, SECRET_KEY, outside the repository.
-Useful when the repository is public)
+Important when the repository is public)
         |
         |- site_repo (the website git repo.
 The dev "production" remote.
 This is the actual website code that is loaded to mod_wsgi)
         |   |